 - Detailed communication to you, your employer and physician about your assessment and treatment.

 - Individualized return-to-work plan.

 In addition to these benefits, OIS helps reduce claim costs because the worker is getting care and reporting faster.
 Learn how OIS can lower employer premiums.

 OIS clinic closures/new clinics/clinic name changes

-New OIS services in Leduc: Smyth Associates Clinic Leduc
+New OIS provider in Leduc: Smyth Associates Clinic Leduc

 4904-48 St., Leduc, AB

 No OIS services in Red Deer: CBI Health Group